Ottawa National Wildlife Refuge Wildlife Drive

 If you wish to report your bird sightings to eBird from the Wildlife Drive at Ottawa National Wildlife Refuge, there are two eBird Hotspots to receive your reports.
 The south portion of the Wildlife Drive is in Ottawa County, the north portion is in Lucas County.
 You are on the county line when the Wildlife Drive turns right (east) on Ottawa-Lucas Road.

 Please, keep two checklists of birds you see, one for each portion of the Wildlife Drive.
-The section in Ottawa County is about 2.4 miles; the section in Lucas County is 3 miles. eBird sorts your bird sightings by county, thus two “hotspots” to report your sightings.
+The section in Ottawa County is about 2.4 miles; the section in Lucas County is 3 or more miles. eBird sorts your bird sightings by county, thus two “hotspots” to report your sightings.
 Sometimes the route of the Wildlife Drive varies, so you might want to set your odometer to record the actual miles you cover for each section.

 About Ottawa National Wildlife Refuge Wildlife Drive